 Consider a wired network, with various locations and some wiring.
 One needs to find a set of locations so that every wire has one of its ends covered.
 Naturally, one looks for the smallest possible set of locations.

-This problem is the Vertex Cover: Given a graph, find a smallest set of nodes that covers all edges.
+This problem is the Vertex Cover.

-We can define the corresponding decision problem, where the question is whether there is such a cover whose size does not exceed some given threshold k.
+Given a graph, find a smallest set of nodes that covers all edges.
+We can define the corresponding decision problem, where the question is whether there is such a cover smaller than the given threshold.

-This problem is clearly NP-hard: the complement of the Vertex Cover is an Independent Set, hence an exact solution to one implies an exact solution to the other.
+This problem is clearly NP-hard: the complement of the Vertex Cover is an Independent Set, hence a solution to one implies a solution to the other.

-Let us recall some of the optimization problems we've discussed, both minimization and maximization, and identify the parameter optimized.
+Let us now recall some of the optimization problems we've discussed, both minimization and maximization, and identify the parameter optimized.
 Now, what do we do if it turns out that the problem is NP-hard?

+Let us now recall some of the optimization problems we've discussed, both minimization and maximization, and identify the parameter optimized.
+Now, what do we do if it turns out that the problem is NP-hard?

 Many times it suffices to come up with an approximated solution, namely one which is not optimal, however deviates from optimal by some known factor.
-This factor is called the approximation factor, it may be a constant or depend on the input size.
+This factor is called the approximation factor; it may be a constant or depend on the input size.

-Let us now describe a very simple approximation algorithm for Vertex Cover:

-at every stage, pick an edge not yet covered and add both its ends to the cover.
+Let us now describe a very simple Approximation Algorithm for Vertex Cover: at every stage, pick an edge not yet covered and add both its ends to the cover.
 The cover returned by this algorithm is at most twice as large as the optimal.
 To see that, note that the edges picked by the algorithm have no common vertexes.
 The optimal solution must contain one vertex for each of these edges, while we added both.

-Now consider a different problem:

-You have a set of mail recipients, and some mailing lists.

-These mailing lists charge \$1 for each
+Now consider a different problem: you have a set of mail recipients, and some mailing lists.
+These mailing lists charge \$1 for each use.
 Hence, when sending a message, one tries to find the minimal number of mailing lists that cover all recipients.

-Formally, in a Set Cover instance, we have the universe U and a family F of subsets of U.

-The goal is to find the smallest number of subsets in the family that cover the entire universe.
+Formally, in the Set Cover problem, we have the universe U and a family F of subsets of U. The goal is to find the smallest number of subsets in the family that still cover the entire universe.

 Set Cover is NP-hard.

-We prove this via direct reduction from Vertex Cover:
+We prove this via direct reduction from Vertex Cover.
 Each edge becomes an element of the universe, while each vertex becomes a subset comprising all of the edges that touch it.

-To approximate Set Cover, let us introduce a general scheme for simple approximation algorithms: the greedy strategy, which at every stage picks locally the most advantageous option.
+To approximate Set Cover let us introduce a general scheme for simple approximation algorithms: the greedy strategy, which in every stage picks locally the most advantageous option.

 For Set Cover, this means choosing a subset that covers the most out of the yet uncovered elements.

-In the next few slides we look at the greedy algorithm, and analyze its performance in three different ways.
+In the next few slides we look at the greedy algorithm, and analyze it in three different ways.

 The first point we need to realize is that we are going to compare the solution given by the Greedy Algorithm to the optimal solution, however, without any information about the optimal solution.

-We will use the fact that if the optimal solution contains k subsets, any part of the universe ---in particular, the set of yet uncovered elements--- can be covered by k subsets.
-Hence, at each stage, the algorithm covers 1/k fraction of the remaining elements.
+We will use the fact that if the optimal solution contains K subsets, any part of the universe ---in particular, the set of yet uncovered elements at each stage--- can be covered by K subsets.

+Hence, at each stage, the algorithm covers 1/K fraction of the remaining elements.